Fight Traffic Ticket in OregonPage OverviewSUMMARY: How to Fight an Oregon Traffic Ticket

 - Consider plea agreements to lesser charges with lesser penalties.

-Overall, traffic ticket hearings are simple.
+Overall, traffic ticket hearings in Oregon are simple.
+Expect time for:

 - Opening statements.